-Morocco is among the five fastest-growing nation brands this year, with year-on-year growth of 22% to US$80 billion in 2022, and outgrowing its pre-pandemic value by 16%, while many other nation brands have struggled to recover.
-At the same time, Morocco’s nation brand strength has also improved.
+Morocco was among the five fastest-growing nation brands of 2022, with year-on-year growth of 22% to US$80 billion, and outgrowing its pre-pandemic value by 16%, while many other nation brands have struggled to recover.
+At the same time, Morocco’s nation brand strength had also improved.
 With a Brand Strength Index (BSI) score of 55.6 out of 100, Morocco now ranks 61st globally, up four places on last year.

 Brand perceptions is Morocco’s strongest brand strength pillar.
 According to research conducted for Brand Finance’s Global Soft Power Index, this is driven by the general public’s favourable opinion on the country’s Business & Trade, Culture & Heritage, as well as Governance.